japila-books/spark-sql-internals/docs/adaptive-query-execution/AQEOptimizer.md

 ---

-`batches` uses the [spark.sql.adaptive.optimizer.excludedRules](../configuration-properties.md#spark.sql.adaptive.optimizer.excludedRules) configuration property for the rules to exclude from the [default rules](#defaultBatches).
+`batches` returns the [default rules](#defaultBatches) excluding the ones specified in the [spark.sql.adaptive.optimizer.excludedRules](../configuration-properties.md#spark.sql.adaptive.optimizer.excludedRules) configuration property.

 For excluded rules, `batches` prints out the following INFO message to the logs: